Most recently updated on March 6, 2023

 However, perhaps the most obvious indicator of Amish presence in Middlefield is at the Walmart Supercenter.
 There are hitching posts out front for Amish customers to park their buggies.
 Inside the store carries blocks of ice for refrigeration as well as fabrics for homemade clothing.

 The town is also the site of an annual three-week summer camp for children of Ukrainian descent.
 The camp has been operated here since 1965 by Plast, the Ukrainian scouting agency.
-In 2020, the group hosted the camp online due to the pandemic.
-In summer 2021, the in-person camps returned.

 All Along the Lake

 We continue north on Highway 528 before we backtrack a bit east on our friend from Buffalo, Interstate 90.